plexoio/tenam/documentation/assets/readme/technologies.md

 - **[Python Tutur](https://pythontutor.com/)**: For debugging and to understand how the code works.
 - **[Slack Community](https://slack.com/)**: Community created by Code Institute for coding issues and course management.
 - **[Calendly](https://calendly.com/)**: To control mentor's appointments
+- **[Google Cloud Console](https://console.cloud.google.com/)**: To manage our APIs and services, such as authentication for Google Drive and Google Sheets.
 - **[Google Sheets](https://docs.google.com/spreadsheets/u/0/)**: To store, fetch and update data from the app
 - **[Google Translate](https://translate.google.com/)**: To improve English content
 - **Google Developer Tools**: Employed for comprehensive testing and debugging.